In the wake of establishment commemorations of the life of Prince Philip, John Rees looks at the real place of the monarchy in British politics

 But one thing we do know is that on the very eve of the day the deal was signed Prince Charles was in the Saudi capital Riyadh, dressed in traditional robes and joining the Saudi princes in a sword dance.

 The palace denied the Princes, Saudi and British, discussed the arms deal.
-But Andrew Smith from the Campaign Against the Arms Trade says: ‘It is clear that Prince Charles has been used by the UK government and BAe Systems as an arms dealer’.
-This was Charles’ 10th visit to the Saudi regime and was made at the request of the Foreign Office.
+But Andrew Smith from the Campaign Against the Arms Trade says: ‘It is clear that Prince Charles has been used by the UK government and BAE Systems as an arms dealer’.
+This was Charles’ tenth visit to the Saudi regime and was made at the request of the Foreign Office.

-A previous investigation into UK-Saudi arms deal, Margaret Thatcher’s sale of Tornado fighters in the Al Yamamah deal, was blocked by Tony Blair on ‘national security grounds’.
+An investigation into a previous UK-Saudi arms deal, Margaret Thatcher’s sale of Tornado fighters in the Al Yamamah deal, was blocked by Tony Blair on ‘national security grounds’.

 Prince Andrew made clear his view of the Serious Fraud Office investigation of the Al Yamamah deal at a business lunch in Kyrgyzstan.
 The US ambassador was present and reported back to Washington on her shocking encounter with the British royal: "Rude language à la British … [Andrew] turned to the general issue of promoting British economic interests abroad.
 He railed at British anti-corruption investigators, who had had the 'idiocy' of almost scuttling the al-Yamama deal with Saudi Arabia."

 One senior former diplomat commented on Prince Andrew’s outburst saying: ‘Andrew is an idiot and puts it crudely, and it was wrong to suggest the bribery was acceptable’ but he is ‘a net asset to Britain.
 Built in the price is the fact he does speak his mind, and he does have a short fuse.
 But he gets on with the Saudis, who like a prince’.